darkshade9/aq2-tng/action/scenes/CNH.md

 * The team only scores if _ALL_ capture points are held by the same team for the interval given
     * Example `GOALS` that would need to be held at once for 60 seconds
     * `HOLDALL "Hondo Arms Hotel" 60 "Lobby" "Room 101" "Room 102" "Room 201" "Room 202" "Roof Top"`
-* All values with spaces must be surrounded with double quotes, though it's usually just a good idea to do it for all values except for integers